- Food & Drink

-Here at Elite we’ve put together a list of the ten most unusual hotels around the globe, each of which offer guests a distinctly unique experience.
+Here at Elite Traveler we’ve put together a list of the 10 most unique hotel rooms around the globe, each of which offers guests a distinct experience.
 They may not all be to your taste, but whether or not you prefer more conventional accommodation, you are sure to appreciate the sheer imagination and hard work that’s gone into creating these one-of-a-kind hotels, some of which truly need to be seen to be believed.

-Often wondered how it feels to be an Eskimo?
+Often wondered how it feels to live life sub-zero?
 (Slightly chilly, we’d expect.)
 Well wonder no more, because at Canada’s Hotel de Glace you can spend the night in a specially created artisan ice hotel, painstakingly rebuilt with a new unique design each winter.

-Guests at the £5,700-a-night luxury underwater Neptune and Poseidon Suites have floor-to-ceiling views into the Ambassador Lagoon, filled with 65,000 marine creatures, meaning that – at this hotel at least – it is genuinely possible to live ‘under the sea’.
+Guests at the luxury underwater Neptune and Poseidon Suites have floor-to-ceiling views into the Ambassador Lagoon, filled with 65,000 marine creatures, meaning that – at this hotel at least – it is genuinely possible to live under the sea.